gulshan-123/WIDS-2024/README.md

-# Web Scraping and Time Series Analysis of Stock Markets
+# Stocks Uncovered: Web Scraping and Time Series Analysis

 ## Overview
 This project introduces web scraping and time series analysis to gain insights into stock markets.
 Over four weeks, participants will learn how to collect, clean, and analyze stock data, working up to building a basic predictive model.
 No prior experience is required; each week builds on foundational concepts.